gdepeute/dae.notes/cust.palantir.md

   - Natural disasters/weather events/...
   - Got interested based on Chad's poking
   - Mike Gilbert - question around the data sources
-    - Asking how we sell those bundles
+    - Asking how we sell data and in what different bundles

 ## Meeting with Crisis24/Palantir